Posted on 16 Comments

 Overall, it proves the fact that for the price, BMS-101HV is a great choice.

-The only alternative in this size is the KST X06 with a doubled price tag.
+The only alternative in this size is the KST X06, which has a doubled price tag.

 So, in case you have the option to replace a faulty servo, if you happen to get one, we would highly recommend these servos.